-State laws dictate the grounds under which an annulment may be granted and which types of marriage are prohibited, such as marriage between close family members or where a previous marriage was not ended either through a divorce or death.
-In Montana, annulment and prohibited marriage laws are very similar to those of other states.
+State laws dictate the grounds under which an annulment may be granted and which types of marriage are prohibited.
+Examples of marriages that are prohibited are those between closely related family members or those where a previous marriage was not ended either through a divorce or a spouse's death.
+In Montana, laws related to civil annulments and prohibited marriages are very similar to those of other states.

 Montana Prohibited Marriages

-In Montana, certain types of marriages are prohibited.
-These include marrying your first cousin or other close family member such as a sibling or parent.
+In Montana, certain types of marriage are prohibited.
+These include marrying your first cousin or other closely related family member such as a sibling or parent.
 In addition, you can't get married if you already have a spouse.
 You'll have to have a formal divorce first.
-Also, you have to be of legal age or you'll need parental permission.
+Also, you have to be of legal age, unless you obtain the consent of a parent or guardian.

 Same-sex marriage is now legal in the state of Montana.
-In 2014, a U.S. District Court judge ruled in favor of the freedom to marry in Montana.
-This decision was ratified on a federal level when the U.S. Supreme Court ruled that same-sex marriage is guaranteed by the Fourteenth Amendment's Equal Protection Clause in the landmark 2015 Obergefell v.
-Hodges decision.
+In 2015, the U.S. Supreme Court ruled that same-sex marriage is protected and guaranteed under the Fourteenth Amendment's Equal Protection Clause.
+In that year, the U.S. Supreme Court did so in a case called Obergefell v.
+Hodges.

-The basics of Montana's annulment and prohibited marriage laws are listed in the following chart.
+The basics of Montana's laws related to civil annulments and prohibited marriages are listed in the following chart.
 See FindLaw's Marriage Law Overview section for additional articles.

 |Grounds for Annulment